Bedrock-OSS/bedrock-wiki/docs/commands/scoreboard-timers.md

 The remaining commands follow the same structure, with only the event labels and interval durations adjusted.

-## Defining Events With Limited Intervals
+## Defining Events with Limited Intervals

 To limit how many times an event occurs, you need to create a new objective called `intervals` and define how many times that event should occur, as shown below.